louis-can-code/headwind/README.md

 ## Features
 - Dark and Light modes
   + First visit uses browser preferences
-  + Can be changed by pressing the moon icon
+  + Can be changed by pressing the moon/sun icon
   + Subsequent visits will use the most recent mode the user was using
   + Implemented through the useDarkMode hook and a custom CSS theme